Continental Can Company Building

 HISTORY: Continental Can Building:

 The CMD East was founded in 1902 by Frederick H. Prince, owner of the Chicago Junction Railway (CJR), and A.G.
 Leonard, president of the nearby Union Stock Yards Company.
 Built on farmland, the district was seen by Prince as a way to protect and increase his share of freight traffic while also creating a brand-new development that could offer amenities never before enjoyed by Chicago’s industrial powers.
-If a manufacturer chose to relocate their facilities to the CMD East, they would have operated out of a newly-built warehouse, constructed to their custom needs by an in-house architect.
-Over the decades, important Chicago architects like Alfred S. Alschuler, Samuel Scott Joy, and Abraham Epstein all designed structures for the CMD East, creating a pocket of industrial architecture defined by cohesive visual beauty.
-The CMD East also made other amenities available to its tenants including electric wiring, postal delivery, street cleaning, telegraphic connections, private water lines, fire safety, private centralized banking, and even a social club.
+If a manufacturer chose to relocate their facilities to the CMD East, they would have operated out of a newly-built warehouse, constructed to their custom specifications by an in-house architect.

 The district attracted numerous high-profile businesses over the decades, including the William Wrigley Company, the Walgreen Company, Standard Sanitary, Spiegel, Westinghouse Electric, Sears Roebuck, Goldblatt’s, Procter & Gamble, Sylvania, the Glidden Company, the Oppenheimer Casing Company, Jewel Food Stores, and the Larkin Soap Company.
 While many of these businesses came and went as the district grew throughout the 20th century, one manufacturer stayed in their custom-built design for over a half-century beginning in 1920: Continental Can Company.

 Continental Can Company was founded in 1904 by Edwin Norton and T.G.
 Cranwell.
-By the 1910s, the company had already found great success as a leading producer of metal cans with headquarters in both Chicago and Syracuse.
+By the 1910s, the company had already found great success as a leading producer of metal cans with headquarters in both Chicago and Syracuse, New York.
 However, as the company’s operations expanded, they opted to open a new site in the CMD East.
 By this time, the prestige and appeal of the CMD East had been well-established, meaning that Continental Can Company’s new tenancy there symbolized a declaration of their legitimacy and manufacturing power.

 The Continental Can Building is an exemplar of Joy’s typical warehouse design.
 It is fitted with Gothic terra cotta detailing, most notably in the window tracery found along the tower’s uppermost floor.
 Its main entrance is also of note, using heavy terra cotta details to create a surround that suggests a church or university rather than a warehouse.
 Comparisons of the building today to 1920 renderings of the structure indicate that the building was constructed as planned and has retained an incredible amount of its original architectural integrity.